 Building Colorado: Cities

-Engage fourth-graders in economic concepts through the fun lens of history with the “Building Colorado: Cities” classroom activity.
-Museum staff will come to your classroom to present this 90-minute game-based lesson.
+Engage fourth-graders in economic concepts through the fun lens of history with “Building Colorado: Cities.”
+Museum staff will facilitate this 90-minute game-based lesson on Zoom OR in the classroom.
 Students will work in teams to weigh the opportunity cost, incentives, and risks to make the same choices that historic Colorado cities faced.
 It fulfills content standards for all social studies topics and challenges critical thinking skills.

-The Building Colorado classroom activity won the Josephine H. Miles History Award from History Colorado in 2016.
+The Building Colorado program won the Josephine H. Miles History Award from History Colorado.

 Here’s why teachers and students love Building Colorado: Cities